-One year into a 10-year campaign to reduce beverage calories consumed per American nationally by 20 percent,
+One year into a 10-year campaign to reduce beverage calories consumed per American nationally by 20 percent, Coca-Cola and its competitors are taking foundational steps to help change consumer behavior and drive interest in lower and no sugar beverages, and smaller packages according to an independent, first-year progress report released today.

 “Driving change of this magnitude takes time,” said Dr. Howell Wechsler, CEO of the Alliance for a Healthier Generation.
 “We are pleased to see that the beverage industry has begun to implement and learn from strategies that can reach the goal of a 20 percent reduction in Americans’ beverage calories.”